Farmingdale

 Other drum tuning tips

 There’s no single, standard method for how to tune a drum set.
 A lot of it comes down to personal preference and the style of music that you play.
-Here are some methods and tips that will help you achieve your perfect drum sound:
+Here are some methods and tips on how to tune a drum set that will help you achieve your perfect drum sound:

 Try drum dampening or muffling.